Best gravel bike helmets 2026: Top-scoring off-road helmets reviewed and lab tested

 The helmets listed above are categorised as 'best-for' to help you find one that closely matches your needs.
 We've also listed each helmet's weight, and we've tested most of them in a wind tunnel to quantify their aerodynamic performance.

-With all that said, a helmet's ability to keep you safe should always be your first concern when shopping for one, and how well a helmet fits your head is paramount for safety, so you should always take time to measure your head with a fabric tape measure and ensure you get the right size before buying.
+A helmet's ability to keep you safe should always be your first concern when shopping for one, and how well a helmet fits your head is paramount for safety, so you should always take time to measure your head with a fabric tape measure and ensure you get the right size before buying.
+Sizing will vary between brands sizing but brands will state measurements so you can check your fit.
+If in doubt, trying a couple of sizes on before commiting is the best method.

 Tip!
 If you don't have a fabric tape measure, use a piece of string or a long charging cable to wrap around your head where a helmet would sit, then mark the point where the cable meets itself, and then unravel the cable and measure the distance with a ruler or metal tape measure.